-The Van Gogh Museum is managed by Axel Rüger, Adriaan Dönszelmann and the Supervisory Board.
+The Van Gogh Museum is managed by the Director (Emilie Gordenker), the Managing Director (Adriaan Dönszelmann) and the Supervisory Board.

 Van Gogh Museum Foundation

-The Van Gogh Museum Foundation operates through a Board, consisting of the Director (Axel Rüger) and the Managing Director (Adriaan Dönszelmann), and a Supervisory Board.
+The Van Gogh Museum Foundation operates through a Board, consisting of the Director, Managing Director (Adriaan Dönszelmann), and a Supervisory Board.
 The Director chairs the Board, which administers the Foundation and is responsible for its day-to-day operations.
 The Board’s duties also include the implementation of programmes and activities.
 Everything the Board does is in keeping with the Foundation’s mission.

 Adriaan Dönszelmann – Managing Director